fastrodev/fastro.dev/content/en/docs/examples/http-status-and-auth.md

 ---
-title: "HTTP Status and Auth"
+title: "HTTP Status and Auth with Fastro Response"
-description: "How to set http status and auth"
+description: "How to set http status and auth with fastro response"
-lead: "How to set http status and auth"
+lead: "How to set http status and auth with fastro response"
 date: 2020-10-12T15:21:01+02:01
 draft: false
 images: []